Introduction to Languages and Cultures

 While Modern Israeli Hebrew differs appreciably from more ancient strata of the language, it also preserves many ancient features, especially in terms of writing system (alphabet), morphology (word formation), and lexicon (vocabulary).
 Learning Modern Hebrew thus opens up possibilities for communication with people living in a vibrant culture often at the centre of world affairs, for engaging with Israeli scholarship, and even for gaining some access to pre-modern Hebrew sources.

 CULP’s new Introduction to Language and Culture Hebrew course, designed for absolute beginners, promises to offer a welcoming and exciting start to your Hebrew studies.
-Both spoken and written Modern Hebrew will be taught two hours per week during Michaelmas and Lent terms.
+Both spoken and written Modern Hebrew will be taught two hours per week during Michaelmas and Lent terms and/or Easter term.
 You will be given the opportunity to express yourself, read and write in the target language, and develop your ability to understand native speakers.
 Realistic amounts of homework will be given and students will be encouraged to avail themselves of Hebrew media within the Language Centre.

 Syllabus: